-Taking #LittleGreenSteps in our everyday life may come naturally, but sometimes sustainability seems to take a backseat while we’re traveling or on vacation.
+Taking #LittleGreenSteps in our everyday lives may come naturally, but sometimes sustainability seems to take a backseat while we’re traveling or on vacation.
 Here is a rundown of a few off-the-beaten-track eco-experiences that may have slipped past you.

 By choosing one of these seven lesser-known eco-experiences in Southeast Asia, green practices are already in place so you can leave your worries behind.